brodsa/findMEreadME/README_testing.md

 The [JShint](https://jshint.com/) static tool was considered to check the code rules of the Javascript source code.
 The report for `script.js` did not reveal any errors, see ![report js](./docs/js/js_script.png).

 ### CSS
 The [jigsaw](https://jigsaw.w3.org/css-validator/) web-based tool by W3 was used to validate the CSS of the webpage.
-The course `base.css` file was directly uploaded on [the webpage](https://jigsaw.w3.org/css-validator/#validate_by_upload).
-The detailed report did not reveal any errors and can be found [here](./docs/testing/css_validation.png).
+The core `base.css` file was directly uploaded on [the webpage](https://jigsaw.w3.org/css-validator/#validate_by_upload).

+The file did not contain the css class `.bubble` to style the users reactions as the code was take from [freefrontend.com](https://freefrontend.com/css-speech-bubbles/) by Temani Affif.
+The rest of the code did not reveal any errors and can be found [here](./docs/testing/css_validation.png).

 ### PEP8